HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         Even though you can create an infinite amount of DIDs, DAC operations usually only require specifying one.
-Hence, you have to either create one or use a previously created.
+Hence, you have to either create a DID or use a previously created one.
         <p>
-            In order to create a DID, you need to use a <code>Crypto</code> plugin from the SDK, called the <code>Morpheus</code> plugin, which will utilizes the previously created vault to be able handle your DIDs.
+            In order to create a DID, you need to initialize the <code>Crypto</code> plugin from the SDK, which enabled the previously created vault to handle your DIDs.
+This is done by the <code>Crypto.MorpheusPlugin.rewind()</code> function.
         </p>
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">
             <h5>Hints</h5>
             <ul>
-                <li>Most operations of our Decentralized Access Control (DAC) system are related to a user and in decentralized systems users are identified by decentralized IDs (DID).</li>
+                <li>Most operations of our DAC system are related to a user, which is identified by DIDs.</li>
-                <li>New DIDs are saved in the Vault's state as the new active DID.</li>
+                <li>New DIDs are appended to the list of active DID in the vault's state.</li>
-                <li>If you eager to know what is this rewind for, please check out our Create a Secure Vault tutorial <a href="/#/sdk/tutorial_create_vault">here</a>.
             </ul>
         </div>
     </div>